Connecting CCSF Students with Immigrant and Elders in Noncredit ESL Classrooms.

 Become a Project SHINE Coach/Volunteer

-Interviews to be a SHINE coach/volunteer begin within the first 2-3 weeks every school semester.
+Interviews to be a SHINE coach/volunteer begin within the first 2-3 weeks of every school semester.
 No experience is necessary.
 This program is designed to accommodate students with little or no volunteer experience.
 The interview is when we sit down with you and we find an appropriate noncredit ESL class that will fit into your schedule.